-- leases with a lease term of 12 months or less and containing no purchase options, and - leases where the underlying asset has a low value ('small-ticket' leases).
+- leases with a lease term of 12 months or less and containing no purchase options, and; - leases where the underlying asset has a low value ('small-ticket' leases).

-Lessor accounting shall remain largely unaffected by the introduction of the new Standard and the distinction between operating and finance leases will be retained.
+Lessor accounting, however, shall remain largely unaffected and the distinction between operating and finance leases will be retained.